aicoforge/cursor-fpga-forge/README.md

    - Real FPGA execution on U50
    - **Memory allocation**: Falls back to HBM Bank 0
    - **Test Cases**: 4 different scenarios ✓ ALL PASSED

-Your adder kernel is now verified on real FPGA hardware with detailed timing and resource reports.

 ## Environment Customization